-15% of the offspring inherited RFLP I and 2 from their father and RFLP 3 and 2 from their mother.
-A chromatid bearing RFLP 3 and 2 is a recombinant chromatid, and thus, these offspring are the products of recombination.
-Likewise, 15% of the offspring inherited RFLP I and 2 from their father and I and 4 from their mother.
-A chromatid bearing RFLP I and 4 is a recombinant chromatid, and thus these flies are the products of recombination.
-Thus, in the above example, 30% of the offspring are the products of recombination.
-Thus, the recombination frequency between these two loci on Chromosome #1 is 30%, which represents 30 map units.
+The remaining offspring represented in the gel above inherited combinations that were not originally together on the same chromosome in the double heterozygote.
+Thus, in the above example, 30% ((14 + 16)/total offspring) are the products of recombination.
+Thus, the recombination frequency between these two loci is 30%, which represents 30 map units.
 If 10% of the offspring had been recombinant forms, then these two loci would be 10 map units apart (three times closer together than if they were 30 map units apart.)